jobergner/backent-cli/README.md

 - manages self referencing elements

 ### TODO
-- describe how operationkindDelete in tree works
-- nice tutorial for inspector (maybe a few popups?)
-- document flags
+- implement inspector into repo
 - documentation

 - build fails because of required modules from github. what do? (cant reproduce)